 If you are looking to take liquid GSE orally, you may want to reconsider your choice.
 In order to be effective, you should be taking at a minimum of 4 drops of liquid GSE in about 200mL of water three times a day.
 Liquid GSE will taste bitter and unpleasant, so upping that dosage may be very undesirable.
 Fortunately, you can take GSE in a pill form; probably a lot more easy to do, as you won’t taste it!
 For oral dosage of pills, try taking at least a 150 mg GSE pill 3 times a day.

 For topical application, you can put several drops of liquid GSE into coconut oil or honey to use directly on the skin or in the vagina.
 It would be a great idea to add some powdered cinnamon to the mixture as well (cinnamon powder is antifungal and will help halt a Candida infection).
-You can also add GSE to some apple cider vinegar for a vaginal douche.
-The acidifying of the vagina, in tandem with the antifungal ability of GSE, should make a powerful combination.
+You can also add GSE to diluted apple cider vinegar for a vaginal douche.
+The acidifying of the vagina caused by the vinegar, in tandem with the antifungal ability of GSE, should make a powerful combination.
 Just make sure not to use more than a 1% concentration of the vinegar; as vinegar can cause irritation and chemical burns when used at full strength.
 If you do not dilute your vinegar enough; you could end up with a douche that irritates, or even burns, the vaginal skin.
 You should use no more than a 1% concentration even on the skin, as vinegar is quite acidic.